 Discussion

 There is an emerging consensus that intergroup contact has the ‘ironic’ effect of undermining support for social change in disadvantaged groups.
 We conducted a preregistered meta-analytic test of this effect across 96 studies with 137 samples of 211,360 disadvantaged-group members.
 We found that, based on the available evidence, the associations of intergroup contact with perceived injustice (Pr(r<0)>99.9%), collective action (Pr(r<0)=93.6%), and support for reparative policies (Pr(r<0)=98.1%) were, on average, much more likely to be negative than positive.
-Thus, our meta-analysis seems to support the emerging consensus that intergroup contact diminishes support for social change in disadvantaged groups.
+Thus, our meta-analysis seems to support the emerging consensus.
 We use the rest of this section to argue why this conclusion might be premature.

 First, the estimated effect sizes for the average associations of intergroup contact with perceived injustice (r=-.07), collective action (r=-.06), and policy support (r=-.07) were small.
 Across the three outcomes, the 95% most plausible estimates included effect sizes between r=-.14 and r=.02.
 Effect sizes were thus much smaller than for the association between contact and prejudice in minority (r=-.18) and majority (r=-.23) groups (Tropp & Pettigrew, 2005).
 Small effects can still be important if they accumulate over time or across people.
 For example, even a small change in policy attitudes could, if it affects enough people, sway a tight election.
-Cumulative effects, however, should not be assumed without an empirical or theoretical rationale (Funder & Ozer, 2019)—neither of which has been provided in the published literature.
+Cumulative effects, however, should not be assumed without an empirical or theoretical rationale (Funder & Ozer, 2019).

 Second, the estimated effect sizes varied across studies.
 For example, we estimated that 31% of studies find a positive association between intergroup contact and perceived injustice.
 While the between-study heterogeneity is comparable to that in other meta-analyses (e.g., Pettigrew & Tropp, 2006), it supports Pettigrew et al.’s (2011) argument that, at least in some circumstances, intergroup contact renders discrimination more salient.